Orascom Construction: History

 Night view of the Nile City Towers.
 Orascom Construction headquarters is at the south tower (on the right).
 In between the two towers lies the Fairmont Hotels and Resorts.

 OC was established in Egypt in 1976 and then owned by Onsi Sawiris.
 As of 2007, it owned and operated cement plants in Egypt, Algeria, Turkey, Pakistan, Iraq, North Korea and Spain, which had a combined annual production capacity of tens of millions of tonnes.
 OC was the second company formed by Sawiris, having previously opened another construction company in Upper Egypt in 1950 which was nationalized under Gamal Abdel Nasser in 1961.

 In December 2007, OC announced the divestment of its cement group, Orascom Building Materials Holding (OBMH), the holding company for its cement group assets, to the French Lafarge.

 In July 2011, Orascom Construction won a $450 million bid in Saudi Arabia.

 In September 2012, Orascom Construction expanded in the US by building a nitrogen fertilizer plant in Iowa and buying out The Weitz Company.
 In 2013, Cascade Investment invested $1 billion in Orascom Construction.
 Following this investment, a Netherlands-based company, OCI NV, was created, and became the parent company of Orascom Construction.

 In March 2015, Orascom Construction shares started trading at the Dubai Financial Market and Cairo's Egyptian Exchange.

 In July 2018, Orascom Construction partnered with Engie to build the largest wind farm in Egypt.
 In May 2019, the consortium Bombardier Inc., Orascom Construction and Arab Contractors won the contract to build two monorail lines in Cairo.

+Orascom was part of a joint venture with the Belgian company, BESIX Group to build the Grand Egyptian Museum.